LucianoZu/mydockers/dart-devenv/README.md

 NOTE: a volume for workspaces is already defined at path: **/home/developer/workspaces**

 So you are adviced to use this path.
 Using a volume will be faster and your workspaces will be portable.

+NOTE: actually there are some issues about webdev serve command.
+Please run webserve as:
+**webdev serve --hostname 172.17.0.2** if 172.17.0.2 is container's ip and from your browser type http://172.17.0.2:8080